gitforwork/gitforwork.github.io/_posts/2017-4-30-h4-ead-application.md

 ![H4-EAD-sample]({{ site.url }}assets/images/posts/h4-ead-sample.jpg)

 ## H4 EAD premium processing
-Even though H4 EAD application cannot be applied in premium processing, it can take advantage of the H1b premium processing in certain scenarios.
+Even though H4 EAD application cannot be applied in premium processing, you can take advantage of the H1b premium processing in certain scenarios.
 H4 EAD application can be bundled with the spouse's H1b extension package.
-And when such primary H1b application is applied through premium processing, USCIS applies the premium processing to H4 EAD too.
+And when such primary H1b application is applied or upgraded to premium processing, USCIS extends the premium processing to the EAD application too.
 So, you can get results within 15 days along with H1b results.
-If you plan ahead, you can take advantage of this feature.
-You just have to work with the H1b employer's attorneys to include the EAD application.
+If you plan ahead, you can take advantage of this convenient option like many others do.
+But note that the process for such bundled application is slightly different than process described in this guide.
+So, work with your H1b employer to do the bundled the EAD application.

 ## H4 EAD Application fee
 $410 as of January 2017 (It used to be $380 earlier).
 Check the latest [USCIS filing fees](https://www.uscis.gov/forms/our-fees)